prismskylabs/aws-snapper/LAMBDA.md

 5. On the "Select Role Type" page, select "AWS Lambda" and click "Next Step".

-6. On the "Attach Policy" page, select the checkbox next to the Policy document you created earlier and click "Next Step".
+6. On the "Attach Policy" page, select the checkbox next to the Customer Managed Policy document you created earlier.
+If you would like to use CloudWatch Logs to monitor the script, also select the checkbox next t the AWS Managed Policy "AWSLambdaBasicExecutionRole".
+Click "Next Step"
 7. Review the options and click "Create Role".

 (Remember the Role name for later.)